Greek, German ministers clash as ECB snub hits Athens' banks

 The ECB has given the Greek central bank a green light to provide the country's banks with up to 60 billion euros in emergency liquidity if needed, two people familiar with the matter said.
 The ECB declined comment.

-Without bailout funding, Greece faces a budget shortfall of at least 9 billion euros this year since tax revenues are running below forecast, it has renounced some privatisation proceeds and it has made uncosted new spending promises.
+Without bailout funding, Greece faces a budget shortfall of at least 9 billion euros ($10.33 billion) this year since tax revenues are running below forecast, it has renounced some privatization proceeds and it has made uncosted new spending promises.

-European Commission Vice President Valdis Dombrovskis said Athens must extend its current bailout programme to gain time to negotiate a longer-term agreement.
+European Commission Vice President Valdis Dombrovskis said Athens must extend its current bailout program to gain time to negotiate a longer-term agreement.

 EMERGENCY ROOM